rosedunlop/Project-4/README.md

 **Find the deployed project here:** https://eclectic-project4.herokuapp.com/

+If you wish to login and see the all the features of the app you can use the example details:

+**Email:** project-4@example.com
+**Password:** example-user

 ## The Brief

 - Build a Full-Stack application with my own front-end and back-end.